 Stovetop burger tips

-The perfect burger will have a nice crisp sear to lock in the delightful juices and flavor.
+Tip #1 The perfect burger will have a nice crispy sear to lock in the delightful juices and flavor.

-Elk meat, along with venison, is low in fat (approximately a fifth the fat of beef), low in cholesterol, and full of protein, along with a number of vitamins and minerals.
+Elk meat, along with venison, is low in fat (approximately a fifth the fat of beef), low in cholesterol, and full of protein, along with several vitamins and minerals.

 Do you love bacon?
 Try this bacon-wrapped juicy lucy burger!